 Squalane has become one of the most popular face oils—and it’s not hard to understand why.
-With its thin, ultra-light texture, it sinks in fast to plump and hydrate without looking or feeling greasy.
-(A little goes a long way!)
+With its thin and lightweight texture, it softens and seals in moisture, without looking or feeling greasy.

-And while it’s incredibly healing on dry, rough and chapped skin, it’s also unlikely to clog pores and is non-comedogenic for most people.
-The fact that it’s odourless and non-irritating makes it perfect for sensitive skin, too.
+While it’s incredibly healing on dry, rough and chapped skin, it’s also unlikely to clog pores and is non-comedogenic for most people.
+The fact that it’s anti-inflammatory and non-irritating makes it perfect for sensitive skin, too.

 No wonder everyone is buzzing about squalane oil... even people who normally hate oils!

 That’s why I’ve put together this guide to the best squalane oils on the market.
-Read on to find out what they’re made of, whether there’s any difference between brands, and the best options at all price points.
+Read on to find out what they’re made of, whether there’s any difference between brands, and the best options for your skin.

-Squalane (with an "A") is the stabilized form of squalene (with an "E")—a hydrocarbon naturally found in human sebum that keeps our skin hydrated and protected.
+Squalane (with an “a”) is the stabilized form of squalene (with an “e”)—a hydrocarbon naturally found in human sebum, which keeps our skin hydrated and protected.

-Traditionally, squalane was derived from shark livers.
-But due to the obvious ethical and sustainability concerns, virtually all cosmetic companies have switched to plant sources, most commonly olives or sugarcane:
+Traditionally, it was derived from shark livers.
+But due to the obvious ethical and sustainability concerns, virtually all skincare companies have now switched to plant sources, most commonly olives or sugarcane:

 - Olives: During olive oil processing, squalene is extracted from the olive pulp, skin and pits, and then combined with hydrogen to become squalane.

 - Sugarcane: Rather than being extracted directly from the sugarcane itself, squalane is produced by bioengineered yeast that feed on the sugarcane.